Assignment 3

 Problem 4:

-A particle of charge q and mass m moves in a region containing a uniform electric field
+Consider a particle of charge q and mass m in the presence of a constant, uniform magnetic field B = B0 k, and of a uniform electric field of amplitude E0, rotating with

-(a) Write down the equation of motion for the particle and find the general solutions for the Cartesian velocity components vi(t) in terms of B, E, q, and m.
+(a) Write down the equation of motion for the particle and solve for the Cartesian velocity components vi(t) in terms of B0, E0, and ω if ω ≠ ωc = qB0/m (the cyclotron frequency).

 Hint: Let ζ = vx + ivy, and solve for ζ(t).